In This Article

 Do regular tooth decay treatments improve dental health?

 Regular dental cleanings are the ideal means of improving your dental health and preventing dental decay.
 During dental cleanings, the dentist uses a tool called a scaler to remove all the accumulated plaque and tartar from your teeth and gum line.
 The scaling treatment is followed by a fluoride treatment to remove all the bacterial buildup.
 As such, the dental cleaning undoes months of accumulated bacteria and plaque, refreshing your mouth.
-Furthermore, the dental cleaning also identifies early signs of cavities, allowing you to seal them before they worsen.
+Furthermore, dental cleaning also identifies early signs of cavities, allowing you to seal them before they worsen.
 You should go for regular dental cleanings at least once every six months.

 Schedule an appointment with an uptown dentist in Houston today.

 URBN Dental has some of the best uptown dentists in Houston, such as Dr. Kyunglim Chae and Dr. Benjamin Golik.
-We believe preventative dentistry is crucial to maintain long-term optimal oral health, so we provide thorough dental cleanings and dental checkups.
+We believe preventative dentistry is crucial to maintaining long-term optimal oral health, so we provide thorough dental cleanings and dental checkups.
 Our dental clinic is also highly accessible, located in both Midtown and Uptown Houston.
 You may schedule an appointment with our Houston Uptown dentists today.